tryscer/flock/flock-music.md

 ​	"She told you," says Cindy.
 "He said to stop idling at the intersection.
 It's a *metaphor*."
 ​	"Stop idling at the *station*," Barry corrects her.
 "Gee, I sure hope we'll get those peanuts soon."
 He watches the peanuts and licks his lips.
 "The important thing is that he told her to *come on board*."
 ​	"What's it a metaphor for?" asks Bernie.
-​	"Don't you have a mother, kid?" asks Tim.
+​	"Why are you here, kid?" asks Tim.
 Bernie shrugs.
 "And in any case what does it matter what he said, look at what he wrote!"
 ​	Bernie asks, "what did he write?"
 ​	I show him the matchbook cover, where someone hastily penciled in,